dmeach/greyscale-privacy-policy/README.md

 ## Children's Privacy

-Greyscale does not knowingly collect information from children under 13.
+Grayscale does not knowingly collect information from children under 13.
 The app is safe for all ages.

 ## Your Rights